Form factors with two operator insertions and the principle of maximal transcendentality: I. INTRODUCTION

-A generic quantum field theory is entirely specified by the knowledge of on-shell scattering amplitudes and off-shell correlation functions.
+A generic quantum field theory is entirely specified by the knowledge of on shell scattering amplitudes and off shell correlation functions.
 There exists another class of fascinating objects, called form factors (FFs), which interpolate between amplitudes and correlators.
-This object is defined through the overlap between a state created by the action of a composite gauge invariant operator on the vacuum and a state consisting of only on-shell particles.
-The FFs in ${\cal N}=4$ supersymmetric Yang-Mills (MSYM) theory are expected to inherit much of the remarkable simplicity of the on-shell amplitudes, and at the same time to reflect some of the non-trivial behaviour of the off-shell correlators.
-In past few decades, FFs have been studied extensively starting from the seminal works in refs.~\cite{vanNeerven:1985ja,Alday:2007he,Brandhuber:2010ad,Bork:2010wf,Brandhuber:2011tv,Bork:2011cj}.
-Very recently, the first step is taken to go beyond the horizon of FFs with one-operator insertion and the scenario with two-operator insertion is addressed~\cite{Ahmed:2019upm}.
-In this letter, we take this step forward by performing a state-of-the-art computation to explore the nature of two-loop two-point FFs with insertion of two identical operators.
-Consequently, for the first time, we examine the validation of several conjectures in view of generalised FFs.
+This object is defined through the overlap between a state created by the action of composite gauge invariant operators on the vacuum and a state consisting of only on shell particles.
+The FFs in the maximally supersymmetric Yang-Mills theory (${\cal N}=4$ sYM) are expected to inherit much of the remarkable simplicity of the on shell amplitudes, and at the same time, to reflect some of the nontrivial behavior of the off shell correlators.
+In past few decades, FFs have been studied extensively starting from the seminal works in Refs.~\cite{vanNeerven:1985ja,Alday:2007he,Brandhuber:2010ad,Bork:2010wf,Brandhuber:2011tv,Bork:2011cj}.
+Very recently, the first step is taken to go beyond the horizon of FFs with a single operator insertion and the scenario with the two operator insertion is addressed in Ref.~\cite{Ahmed:2019upm}.
+In this article, we take this step forward by performing a state-of-the-art computation to explore the nature of two-loop two-point FFs with insertions of two identical operators.
+Consequently, for the first time, we examine the validation of several conjectures in view of generalized FFs.

-In this work, we consider two local gauge invariant operators:
+In this work, we consider two local gauge invariant operators,

-where ${\cal O}^{\rm{BPS}}_{rt}$ and ${\cal O}^{\cal K}$ are the SUSY protected half-BPS primary belonging to the stress-energy supermultiplet and unprotected Konishi operators, respectively.
-The scalar and pseudo-scalar fields are denoted by $ \phi^b_r$ and $\chi^b_s$, respectively, where their number of generations is represented through $r, s, t \in [1,n_g]$ with $n_g=3$ in 4-dimensions.
-All the fields in MSYM theory transform under adjoint representation which is represented through the SU(N) colour index $b$.
+where ${\cal O}^{\rm{BPS}}_{rt}$ and ${\cal O}^{\cal K}$ are the SUSY protected half-Bogomonlyi-Prasad-Sommerfeld (BPS) primary belonging to the stress-energy supermultiplet and unprotected Konishi operators, respectively.
+The scalar and pseudoscalar fields are denoted by $ \phi^b_r$ and $\chi^b_s$, respectively, where their number of generations is represented through $r, s, t \in [1,n_g]$ with $n_g=3$ in four dimensions.
+All the fields in the ${\cal N}=4$ sYM theory transform under adjoint representation, which is represented through the SU(N) color index $b$.